livingsocial/bundler-patch/README.md

 To get additional Bundler debugging output, enable the `DEBUG` env variable.
 This will include all of the details of the downloading the full dependency data from remote sources.

+At the end of all of this though, the requirements in the Gemfile trump anything else, and the most control you have is by modifying those in the Gemfile.

 ## Development